mbilaljunaid/nexusai-erp/README.md

 ## License

-NexusAI ERP is licensed under the [GNU Affero General Public License v3.0](./LICENSE).
+NexusAIFirst ERP is licensed under the [GNU Affero General Public License v3.0](./LICENSE).

 This means you can:
 - Use the software for any purpose